Rethinking Person Re-Identification via Semantic-Based Pretraining: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper takes a big step forward to construct the first \textit{FineGPR-C} caption dataset for person Re-ID events, which covers human describing in a fine-grained manner.
+This paper takes a big step forward to rethink person re-identification via semantic-based pretraining.
+Specially, we construct the first \textit{FineGPR-C} caption dataset for person Re-ID events, which covers human describing in a fine-grained manner.
 Based on it, we present a simple yet effective semantic-based pretraining method to replace the ImageNet pretraining, which helps to learn visual representations from textual annotations on downstream Re-ID task.
-Extensive experiments conducted on several benchmarks show that our method outperforms the traditional ImageNet pretraining -- both in supervised and unsupervised manner -- by a clear margin.
-In the future, we will focus on other downstream vision tasks with our VTBR, such as human related segmentation and pose estimation.
+Extensive experiments conducted on several benchmarks show that our method outperforms the traditional ImageNet pretraining -- both in supervised and unsupervised manner -- by a clear margin, revealing the potential of semantic-based pretraining for further studies.
+In the future, we will focus on other downstream vision tasks with semantic-based VTBR, such as human parts segmentation and pose estimation.